Seth Brundle: Legacy

 Seth Brundle has become an iconic part of popular culture, referenced in many television shows and songs, as well as being recognised as one of Jeff Goldblum's best and most notable roles.
 Goldblum has cited Brundle as one of his favourites of the characters he has portrayed, and despite the character's apparent death at the end of the first movie, Goldblum has expressed interest in returning to the role.
 The character has also been heavily referenced in the animated television show Rick and Morty through human mutants called "Cronenbergs".
 Brundlefly is briefly referenced in the video game Tomb Raider III.
 Lara Croft, the protagonist of the game, tries to convince Doctor Willard to cease his experiments, as one of his men became a deadly mutant, with Lara mentioning the mutant's appearance to Brundlefly.
 Brundle was parodied on Saturday Night Live by Jim Carrey as 2020 presidential candidate Joe Biden in a reference to the fly that had landed on Vice President Mike Pence's head during the 2020 Vice-Presidential Debate.
 Fans have begun petitioning for Goldblum to reprise his role as Brundle for the program as the fly in the skit.

-Goldblum was nominated for several awards for his role as Brundle, including winning the Saturn Award for Best Actor in 1986.